 Despite this, in 1971, six decades after Jeffries retired, Ring Magazine founder Nat Fleischer still had him ranked in the top two heavyweights of all-time.
 But consensus had shifted, and when Fleischer died a year later, it would have been difficult to find advocates for Jeffries’ supremacy; “apologists” would be a more fitting term.

-Last year was a good one for retirements, or a bad one depending on your point of view.
-Wladimir Klitschko, Timothy Bradley, Miguel Cotto, Juan Manuel Marquez, Shane Mosley, Andre Ward, James Toney, Roy Jones Jr., and of course, Floyd Mayweather Jr., all hung up their gloves in 2017.
+In the last few years we’ve had a slew of high-profile retirements.
+Wladimir Klitschko, Timothy Bradley, Miguel Cotto, Juan Manuel Marquez, Shane Mosley, Andre Ward, James Toney, Roy Jones Jr., and of course, Floyd Mayweather Jr., have all moved on.
 These men had come to define, if not dominate, their respective divisions for the last decade or more.
-Some withdrawals, like Ward’s, seemed premature; others, like Cotto’s, timely; and at least one – Jones’s – far too late.
+Some withdrawals, like Ward’s, seemed premature; others, like Cotto’s, timely; and at least one – Roy’s – far too late.
 (Perhaps the same should be said of Toney’s: he turned 50-years-old last month, having gone 11-6-3 since his marvelous decision victory over Vassily Jirov to land the cruiserweight title in 2003.
 But his prodigious physical mass, impassable defence and sturdy chin meant one rarely feared for his well-being the way you did Roy’s.)

 Sometimes legacies take a while to dissipate or accumulate; other times, it happens almost immediately.
 Two off this list already illustrate, in impasto palpability, the vicissitudes of time and posterity, to such an extent that we seem to be living in a different reality after their respective retirements than we did before.
 But one has benefited, while the other has suffered, from this sea-change.